stock2shop/connector/architecture.md

 shopping cart, then you will create a directory here.

 Each channel must have these classes:-

--
-- Creator.php

-These are called by our application using the factory method.

 `Creator.php` is used to create a new instance of the Factory class which dynamically instantiates the required channel type from the following three options: